apache/nuttx/configs/sama5d4-ek/README.txt

        the console device.

     2. This configuration was verified using the SAMA5D4-MB, Rev C. board.
-       There may be some differences in released SAMA5D4-EK board.
+       There may be some differences in the released SAMA5D4-EK board.
 Also, this configuration assumes that you have the TM7000 LCD/Touchscreen attached.
 If you do not, you should disable the LCD and touchscreen drivers as described above under "TM7000 LCD/Touchscreen" and also